Low-lying zeros of L-functions for Quaternion Algebras: Low orders contributions

 As for the $\p$-component of the test function, the orbital integral associated with the Hecke operator $T_{\p^v}$ is explicitly computed by Kottwitz \cite[Lemma 12.12]{matz_sato-tate_2016}, and yields

 It is necessary to estimate the length of the sum over the elliptic conjugacy classes.
-In critical contrast with the previous article \cite{lesesvre_counting_2018}, for difficulties arise due to the presence of Hecke operators.
-Indeed, the support of the test-function $\Phi$, in particular of the Hecke operators $T_{\p^\nu}$, are not uniformly supported in a compact as it is the case for the congruence subgroups.
+In critical contrast with the previous article \cite{lesesvre_counting_2020}, for difficulties arise due to the presence of Hecke operators.
+Indeed, the support of the test function $\Phi$, in particular of the Hecke operators $T_{\p^\nu}$, are not uniformly supported in a compact as it is the case for the congruence subgroups.
 It is hence necessary to unveil the dependence on $\p$ when bounding the length of the sum and the global volumes.
-Even if general results due to Matz and Templier \cite{matz_sato-tate_2016} supply bounds in this case, the particular $GL(2)$-setting allows to be more precise and to obtain slightly better results. \begin{lem} The number of conjugacy classes $\{\gamma\}$ such that $\mathcal{O}_\gamma(\Phi_{\q, \pi_R}^{(\nu), \ur}(\p))$ is nonzero is uniformly bounded in $\q$ and $\sigma_R$.
-As for the $\p$-aspect, it is bounded by $N\p^{\nu / 2 + \varepsilon}$ for every $\varepsilon > 0$. \end{lem}
+Even if general results due to Matz and Templier \cite{matz_sato-tate_2016} supply bounds in this case, the particular $GL(2)$-setting allows to be more precise and to obtain slightly better results. \begin{lemma} The number of conjugacy classes $\{\gamma\}$ such that the orbital integral $\mathcal{O}_\gamma(\Phi_{\q, \pi_R}^{(\nu), \ur}(\p))$ is nonzero is uniformly bounded in $\q$ and $\sigma_R$.
+As for the $\p$-aspect, it is bounded by $N\p^{\nu / 2 + \varepsilon}$ for every $\varepsilon > 0$. \end{lemma}

 \proof The demonstration is a refinement of the counting argument provided by Matz \cite[Lemma 6.10]{matz_weyls_2017}.
 Let us lift the setting for convenience: an automorphic representation in $\mathcal{A}(G)$ is viewed as a cuspidal automorphic representation of $\PGL(2)$ by the Jacquet-Langlands correspondence, which is viewed as a cuspidal automorphic representation of $\GL(2)$ with trivial central character.